-Dr. David Gibb Fleming was born on September 2nd, 1842, in Aldborough Township (Elgin Twp).
-He was the 5th of 6 children born to James Fleming and the former Ann Gibb.
+Dr. David Gibb Fleming was born in Aldborough Township (Elgin County, Ontario on the 2nd of September, 1842.
+Dr. Fleming was the 5th of 6 children born to James Fleming and the former Ann Gibb.
 His parents were farmers and his siblings were; Charles Gibb Fleming, Rebecca Fleming, Catherine Elizabeth Fleming, Robert Gibb Fleming, and James Wellington Fleming.
 His father died at the age of 37 when Dr. Fleming was just 5 years old.